Spider vs. Scorpion Solitaire Advanced Tips

-Compare Spider and Scorpion solitaire in detail — rules, tableau movement, win rates, difficulty, and which variant is better for different skill levels.
-Side-by-side breakdown.
+Compare Spider and Scorpion solitaire in detail — rules, tableau movement, win rates, difficulty, and which variant is better for different skill.

 Quick Answer: Spider and Scorpion are both sequence-building tableau games using a 52-card deck (one deck each), but Scorpion has a much more permissive movement rule: any face-up card can move to any tableau column where it fits, not just the top card.
 Scorpion is harder than 1-suit Spider but easier than 4-suit Spider.
 Both build complete suit sequences from King to Ace.